FancyPixel/rtk-persist/README.md

 ## 🚀 Quick Start

 `rtk-persist` offers two ways to make your state persistent.
-Both require using `createPersistedStore` in your store setup.
+Both require using `configurePersistedStore` in your store setup.

 ### Option 1: Using `createPersistedSlice`